Scalp Build Up: 4 Things You Have To Know [As Of 2023] – TwoHerbs

 • Nose

 Symptoms of this hair condition often start as stubborn patches on the scalp or areas with hair follicles present.
-Without proper treatment, it can cause irritation and scarring, especially when scratched or picked on.
+Without proper hair scalp treatment, it can cause irritation and scarring, especially when scratched or picked on.

 The good news is that this hair condition is treatable.
 You won't have to worry about destroying your hair, so long as you understand its causes and the best hair care products to use and avoid.
 Let's dive in.